Magazine Death

 contained in this lovely, glossy flyer," is a ground-breaking magazine

 that will challenge me to think about life in provocative new ways.
-"Further, by reading this magazine about people who have died, it tells

 me that "the stories and ideas in this new magazine will inspire you to

-ive your own life in a richer and more satisfying way."
+ive your own life in a richer and more satisfying way

 Well,